 Training and Tuition:

-Tribal TANF will pay the cost of vocational training: tuition, books, materials, supplies, and related expenses.
+Tribal TANF will pay the cost of vocational training: fees, books, materials, supplies, and related expenses.
 We offer transportation services for recipient training.

 Unforeseeable Emergency Services: